Kang341281X/ARMoE/README.md

 ### Run the following script to create VVC-CAR dataset:
+The download address of the codec tool is https://drive.google.com/drive/folders/17VsQze69V1QnX0pdm60gm1c3-oqdi4wB

-- Place the VTM-20.0 codec and ffmpeg files in the same directory as the high-quality image folder.
+Place the VTM-20.0 codec and ffmpeg files in the same directory as the high-quality image folder.

 ```shell
 # step1: Convert image from png format to yuv format